What is the history of the minimum wage?

 A number of states have their own state minimum wage laws.

-- Two states (Wyoming and Georgia) have state minimum wage rates that are lower than the federal rate, so the federal minimum wage applies.
+Three states (Georgia, Oklahoma and Wyoming) have state minimum wage rates that are lower than the federal rate; these states default to the federal minimum wage of $7.25 per hour.

-- Twenty-nine states and the District of Columbia set their rates higher than the federal rate.
-Currently, Massachusetts and Washington have the highest minimum wage rate at $11.00 per hour.
+- District of Columbia has the highest jurisdiction-wide minimum wage at $17.95 per hour.

 Statistical Publications

-The U.S. Department of Labor Wage and Hours Division provides data on federal and state minimum wage rates, both current and historical: History of Federal Minimum Wage Rates Under the Fair Labor Standards Act, 1938 – 2009 and Changes in Basic Minimum Wages in Non-Farm Employment under State Law: Selected Years 1968 TO 2016.
+The U.S. Department of Labor Wage and Hours Division provides data on federal and state minimum wage rates, both current and historical: History of Federal Minimum Wage Rates Under the Fair Labor Standards Act, 1938 – 2009 and Changes in Basic Minimum Wages in Non-Farm Employment under State Law: Selected Years 1968 to 2024.

 The U.S. Bureau of Labor Statistics produces information on the characteristics of minimum wage workers.
-The annual report Characteristics of Minimum Wage Workers provides national-level statistics starting in 2002 on hourly-paid workers with earnings at or below the prevailing Federal minimum wage.
-Some data by state are also reported.
+The annual report Characteristics of Minimum Wage Workers provides national-level statistics on hourly-paid workers with earnings at or below the prevailing federal minimum wage.
+In 2023, approximately 80.5 million workers age 16 and older were paid on an hourly basis, and 81,000 earned exactly the federal minimum wage of $7.25 per hour; about 789,000 earned less than the federal minimum (often due to exemptions or special wage provisions).

 The report series derives its information on minimum wage earners from the Current Population Survey (CPS), a key survey conducted jointly by the Bureau of Labor Statistics and the Census Bureau.
 The CPS is also the source of our official figures on employment and unemployment in the United States.